koenrane/KR-new-site/content/import/don-t-align-agents-to-evaluations-of-plans.md

 >
 > **Outer alignment**: Find a sufficiently good grader.
 >
-> **Inner alignment**: Train the actor to propose plans which the grader rates as highly possible (ideally argmaxing on grader output, but possibly just intent alignment with high grader output).
+> **Inner alignment**: Train the actor to propose plans which the grader rates as highly possible (ideally argmax’ing on grader output, but possibly just intent alignment with high grader output).
 >
 > This "grader optimization" paradigm ordains that the AI find plans which make the grader output good evaluations.
 An inner-aligned actor is singlemindedly motivated to find plans which are graded maximally well by the grader.
 Therefore, for _any goal_ by which the grader may grade, an inner-aligned actor is positively searching for adversarial inputs which fool the grader into spitting out a high number!
 >